 You find the Capture One Composition tools on the Lens tool tab.
-In versions prior to Capture One 10 there was a separate Composition tool tab.
-But Phase One decided to consolidate the large number of tabs, so here we are.
+Versions prior to Capture One 10 had a separate Composition tool tab.
+But Phase One decided to consolidate a number of tabs, so here we are.

 There are three Composition tools and I discuss them all here below in detail.

 - Keystone [Pro only]

 Much related to both the Crop and Keystone tools are the Grid and Guidelines.
 I discuss them here as well.

 Please note that due to their nature of adjusting the image’s composition, these tools work on the Background layer and not on adjustments Layers.
 Of course, you can use adjustments Layers in combination with these tools.

 Note that the Keystone tool is part of Capture One Pro/Pro Sony/DB and not included in the Express Sony mode.